The Pomodoro Technique: A Complete Guide for Students

 That's the foundation.
 But what makes this simple technique so effective?

-The Science Behind the Pomodoro Technique
+The science behind the Pomodoro Technique

 The Pomodoro Technique isn't just a productivity hack—it's grounded in cognitive science and psychology.
 Here's why 25-minute focused bursts actually work.